jeetsukumaran/DendroPy/doc/source/programs/sumtrees.rst

 While your run should complete without problems when oversubscribing the hardware in this way, there is going to be some degree of performance hit due to the overhead involved in managing the cycling of the processes through the processors.
 On some operating systems and hardware contexts, depending on the magnitude of oversubscription, this can be considerable.
 Thus it probably is a good idea to match the number of processes to the number of processors available.

+If you do not mind using all the available cores on your machine, you can use the "``--maximum-multiprocessing``" or "``-M``" flag to request this, instead of using a specific number.

 Another issue to consider is an even distribution of workload.
 Assuming that each of your input support files have the same number of trees, then it makes sense to specify a number of processes that is a factor of the number of input files.